GustavoBrites/data-engineering-zoomcamp-project/README.md

 The transformations made were the selection of certain columns and creation of new ones (time diferencies).

-It is known that tables with less than 1GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.
+It is known that tables with less than 1 GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.

-As of 24-April-22, the dataset has a size of ~ 207 mb, thus I only performed transformations such as adding new variables, and not partitioning and clustering.
+As of 24-April-2022, the dataset has a size of ~ 207 mb, thus I only performed transformations such as adding new variables, and not partitioning and clustering.

 *Pratical example*
 Creating for example a clustered table by battalion...